Mds92/mds-angular-datetime-picker-package/README.md

-# Mds Angular Persian and Gregorian DateTimePicker
+# Mds Angular 6+, Bootstrap 4+ Persian and Gregorian DateTimePicker
 Persian and gregorian DateTimePicker with angular 6 and angular materials

 Installing package via npm: